 If you already released music, cool cool, continue onwards.

 Ok, strap in - ready to hear one of the most important things that everybody talks about, yet no one talks about in a coherent, reproducible way?
-"Breaks" is the word you'll hear most, but it's use rather vaguely like it's a minimum requirement for a career, regardless of how elusive and luck-based it it is.
-We've taken the heart of the concept and deemed as “Lifts”, because it’s the equivalent of climbing a Mountain and stumbling into an unexpected ski lift, then fist-pumping the air, running to jump on it, and shooting up the Mountain way more quickly and efficiently, zooming above the heads of all the other climbing indies below.
+"Break" is the word you'll hear most, but it's used rather vaguely like it's a minimum requirement for a career, regardless of how elusive and luck-based it is.
+We've taken the heart of the concept and deemed it as “Lifts”, because it’s the equivalent of climbing a Mountain and stumbling into an unexpected ski lift, then fist-pumping the air, running to jump on it, and shooting up the Mountain way more quickly and efficiently, zooming above the heads of all the other climbing indies below.

 It's pretty much an example of the economic principle "Increasing Marginal Returns", where you hit a point that you start gaining massive speed/production instead of crawling up inch by inch.
 Since life is short and budgets of time and energy have limits, crawling an entire music career inch by inch will not always get you to a milestone you're aiming for within your Definition of Success - hence with you need to look for Lifts.

 We say look for them, because lifts can't really be manufactured.
 They are stumbled into.
 You need to set yourself up for them, near them, open for them, and get ready to pounce when one comes close.
 Study the careers of the greats like we do here at MIC, and you’ll see a common trend: there is always, always a something, or a couple choice somethings, that added up way more effectively and efficiently than everything else that boosted that artist/band’s music career.